reillypidgeon/bacteria_genome_mining/README.md

 - Output tab-separated tables of all hits and best-hits for a given protein within a genome

 ## Usage
+### Genome Download
 The first step is to extract the genomes relating to a user-defined taxonomic level from the GTDB release 232 metadata table.
 The extracted genome accession and assembly codes can then be downloaded from the NCBI.
-To ensure that contigs from each genome can easily be tracked back to a single accession, the accession for each genome is added to fasta headers. <br>
+To ensure that contigs from each genome (.fna) can easily be tracked back to a single accession, the accession for each genome is added to fasta headers. <br>
 ```
 # To create the table of accessions and assemblies for genomes belonging to a user-defined taxonomic level
 bash genome_extraction.sh -t "g__Enterocloster"